fr0tt/benotes/README.md

 <img src="https://user-images.githubusercontent.com/33751346/115884212-ee754800-a44e-11eb-940d-b9e96eeeab36.png"
     alt="Benotes Thumbnail">

-An open source self hosted notes and bookmarks taking web app.
+An open source self hosted web app for your notes and bookmarks side by side.

 This project is currently in **Beta**.
 You may encounter bugs or errors.